dashkite/confidential-www/src/guides/why-nacl/article.md

 - Is prescriptive: the library's authors have made all the algorithmic decisions for you, which is helpful, since this is a thing you probably [shouldn't want to do](https://tonyarcieri.com/all-the-crypto-code-youve-ever-written-is-probably-broken).

-- Has a provenance is both [well-known](https://nsf.gov/awardsearch/showAward?AWD_ID=1018836) and reassuring: one of its authors, Daniel J. Bernstein, developed [Curve25519][], which has since [become a de facto standard cryptographic elliptic curve](https://ianix.com/pub/curve25519-deployment.html), used in TLS (SSL), HTTP/3 (QUICK), iOS and Android operating systems, the Signal messaging app, and, of course, NaCl, among many other uses.
+- Has a provenance that is both [well-known](https://nsf.gov/awardsearch/showAward?AWD_ID=1018836) and reassuring: one of its authors, Daniel J. Bernstein, developed [Curve25519][], which has since [become a de facto standard cryptographic elliptic curve](https://ianix.com/pub/curve25519-deployment.html), used in TLS (SSL), HTTP/3 (QUIC), iOS and Android operating systems, the Signal messaging app, and, of course, NaCl, among many other uses.

 In addition, Bernstein has a long history of [advocating for open access to strong encryption](https://en.wikipedia.org/wiki/Bernstein_v._United_States), which is reassuring in light of [questions about other elliptic curves](https://www.schneier.com/blog/archives/2013/09/the_nsa_is_brea.html#c1675929).
 While this is [hardly a guarantee](https://twitter.com/bascule/status/874626482806575104), taken as a whole, NaCl is as good a bet as you could make without spending years studying advanced cryptography.

 ## Why TweetNaCl?

 [TweetNaCl][] builds upon NaCl by implementing it concisely enough to be published via Twitter.
-This aids in auditability, or how easy (and therefore likely) the code is to verify.
+This aids in auditability, or how easy the code is to verify.
 TweetNaCl accomplishes this without compromising on security, reliability, portability, or speed.
 [Per Bernstein, et al](https://tweetnacl.cr.yp.to/tweetnacl-20140917.pdf):

 > TweetNaCl is not merely readable; we claim that it is auditable.
 TweetNaCl is short enough and simple enough to be audited against a mathematical description of the functionality… TweetNaCl makes it possible to comprehensively audit the complete cryptographic portion of the trusted code base of a computer system…
 >